laurentperrinet/laurentperrinet.github.io/content/post/2020-06-30_phd-position/index.md

 Dear colleagues,

 Applications are welcome for a fully funded doctoral position at [INT](http://www.int.univ-amu.fr/?lang=en) in [Marseille](https://en.wikipedia.org/wiki/Marseille), France.
 Your mission will be to build ultra-fast vision algorithms using event-based cameras and spiking neural networks.
 The project is funded by the [APROVIS3D](https://laurentperrinet.github.io/grant/aprovis-3-d/) grant (ANR-19-CHR3-0008-03) and will be coordinated by [Laurent Perrinet](https://laurentperrinet.github.io/).
+The work will be carried out in collaboration with a leading computer science institute at Université Côte d’Azur (Sophia Antipolis, France), the Laboratoire d'Informatique, Signaux et Systèmes de Sophia-Antipolis (I3S, UMR7271 - UNS CNRS), that will be part of the supervision team.
 We are seeking candidates with a strong background in machine learning, computer vision and computational neuroscience.

 For more information, visit [https://laurentperrinet.github.io/post/2020-06-30_phd-position](https://laurentperrinet.github.io/post/2020-06-30_phd-position).